weaversa/cryptol-course/labs/Language/Basics.md

     True
 ```

-  * `newtype`s, which are named types defined by records, e.g.
+  * `newtype`s, which are named types defined by records; this new
-    ``; this new type is treated distinctly from any other types and
+    type is treated distinctly from any other types and introduces a
-    introduces a constructor of the same name, e.g.
+    constructor of the same name, _e.g._

 ```cryptol
 newtype MySequence n a = { seq: [n]a }